romaingd/ICLR_2018/02-Belinkov-2018-Noise_breaks_Neural_Machine_Translation.md

 ## III - MT systems

-* **End-to-end** models in NMT are getting more and more thoroughly studied, especially their ability to learn various linguistic properties.
+* **End-to-end** models in NMT are getting more and more thoroughly studied, especially in their ability to learn various linguistic properties.
 The use of **sub-word units** is an important component of these systems.

 * This paper studies 3 different NMT systems with **access to character